Three the Hard Way (film): Cast

+Reception

 Effects on popular culture

 The plot of Three The Hard Way has been copied and parodied.
 I'm Gonna Git You Sucka (1988) includes a gag where Jim Brown, in a supporting role, never reloads his gun, same as the characters he and Williamson play in Three the Hard Way.
 In Undercover Brother (2002), Eddie Griffin portrays a soulful crime-fighting vigilante who must stop the white-run "Man" before he destroys the black population of the United States through an ingested toxin.
 Also, the Man's second in command (Chris Kattan) is named Mr. Feathers after Monroe Feather from Three The Hard Way.

+The Beastie Boys reference the title of this film in the song 3 The Hard Way on their 2004 album To the 5 Boroughs, where they sample LL Cool J's "El Shabazz" from 1985's Radio.
+3rd Bass also reference the title of this film in the chorus of their song Wordz Of Wizdom from their 1989 album The Cactus Album.

 Soundtrack

 Performed by Curtis Mayfield's former group The Impressions, the soundtrack featured the songs "That's What Love Can Do" and "Three the Hard Way" plus "Make a Resolution".